The following table describes hints related to join operations in SQL queries. These hints are used to enable or disable specific join algorithms.

 /*+ NO_PX_PART_JOIN_FILTER (table) */

-The four join filter hints (PX_JOIN_FILTER, NO_PX_JOIN_FILTER, PX_PART_JOIN_FILTER, and NO_PX_PART_JOIN_FILTER) are typically used in conjunction with the leading and use_hash hints.
-If used separately, these hints may become ineffective due to the generation of different join orders or algorithms.
+The four Join Filter hints (PX_JOIN_FILTER, NO_PX_JOIN_FILTER, PX_PART_JOIN_FILTER, and NO_PX_PART_JOIN_FILTER) are typically used together with the leading and use_hash hints.
+If they are not used with these hints, they may become ineffective due to the generation of other join orders and algorithms.

-In most cases, join filter hints should be used together with the LEADING and USE_HASH hints.
-Otherwise, they may fail due to the generation of different join orders or algorithms.
+Join Filter hints are generally used together with the LEADING and USE_HASH hints.
+Otherwise, they may become ineffective due to the generation of different join orders or algorithms.

 First, create a partitioned table: